- 21. Halomango

 Halomango is a halo-halo (Filipino shaved ice dessert) and ice cream shop is located in Boracay Station 2 at the D’Mall Plaza, which is at the heart of Boracay’s commercial center.
 It’s easy to spot.
 Besides its eye-catching signage, there’s usually a long line outside this restaurant.

-Aside from the icy treat, Halomango also serves sandwiches, coffee drinks, and other tropical desserts such as watermelon, calamansi, and coconut shakes.
+Aside from the icy treat, Halomango also serves sandwiches, coffee, and other tropical drinks such as watermelon, calamansi, and coconut shakes.

 Photo by Jonah’s Fruit Shake and Snack Bar

 Widely regarded as a place that put the Boracay Mango shake on the foodie map, Jonah’s Fruit Shakes and Snack Bar have been serving their signature thirst quencher to Boracay visitors since the 90s.